 Working on projects with co-workers isn’t always a walk in the park.
 There’s always the slacker, or the Negative Nancy, or maybe you just can’t seem to find your place within the group.
-This can cause a lot of stress and you may lose your motivation to be productive.
-To ensure strength in numbers here’s my list for ways to be a better team player.

 1. Break the Ice: Working with new people for the first time can be a little awkward.
 Whether it’s your first day at a new job, or you’ve never worked with certain employees before, it’s always good to get to know one another.
 Before you dive into work, grab coffee or dinner with your team.
 This will reduce tensions, and reduce the small talk when it really is time to get down to business.
 Here’s a list to get the conversation flowing